 Health Equity Brit (covenant)

-At this point in the pandemic, we are shifting our policy toward health equity more broadly, not only in terms of COVID-19.
+At this point in the pandemic, we have shifted our policy toward health equity more broadly, not only in terms of COVID-19.
 We are committed to minimizing the risk of illness of any kind for folks who are immunocompromised.
 We ask that you prioritize the ways your actions impact the health of others by following the brit (covenant) below.

-CJC will continue to provide surgical masks and hand sanitizer.
+CJC will continue to provide KN95 (or similar) masks and hand sanitizer.
 We will use a medical-grade HEPA filter when indoors, and gather outdoors when possible.
+At all indoor events with meals that take place during COVID-19 surges, we will make sure to have designated socially-distant and/or outdoor eating areas for those who prefer.
 We cannot completely eliminate risk, and we urge you to make decisions about in-person attendance that are best for you and your loved ones.

 If you have any questions or concerns, please feel free to reach out to Rabbi Miriam (here) or Gatherings Team Lead Emma Reed (here) at any time.
 Our public health policy continues to be iterative, and we welcome all feedback.
 The values that inform our policy are below the brit.

-CJC will continue to monitor the pandemic and adapt our brit based on transmission rates and new information.
+CJC will continue to monitor the pandemic and adapt our brit based on new information.

 Health Equity Brit (covenant)